lab1092/blender-manual_ja/manual/rigging/posing.rst

 ..
 TODO/Review: {{review|partial=X}} .

+******
 Posing
 ******

 Once your armature is :doc:`skinned </rigging/skinning>` by the needed object(s), you can start to pose it.
 Basically, by transforming its bones, you deform or transform the skin object(s).
-But you don't do that in :guilabel:`Edit` mode - remember that in this mode, you edit *the default, base, "rest" position of your armature*.
-You can't use the :guilabel:`Object` mode either, as here you can only transform whole objects...
+But you don't do that in *Edit* mode - remember that in this mode, you edit *the default, base, "rest" position of your armature*.
+You can't use the *Object* mode either, as here you can only transform whole objects...

-So, armatures in Blender have a third mode, :guilabel:`Pose`, dedicated to this process.
+So, armatures in Blender have a third mode, *Pose*, dedicated to this process.
 It's a sort of "object mode for bones".
-In rest position (as edited in :guilabel:`Edit` mode), each bone has its own position/rotation/scale to neutral values (i.e. **0.0** for position and rotation, and **1.
+In rest position (as edited in *Edit* mode), each bone has its own position/rotation/scale to neutral values (i.e. **0.0** for position and rotation, and **1.
 0** for scale).
-Hence, when you edit a bone in :guilabel:`Pose` mode, you create an offset in its transform properties, from its rest position - this is quite similar to :doc:`meshes' relative shape keys </animation/techs/shape/shape_keys>`, in fact.
+Hence, when you edit a bone in *Pose* mode, you create an offset in its transform properties, from its rest position - this is quite similar to :doc:`meshes' relative shape keys </animation/techs/shape/shape_keys>`, in fact.